pavsingh7/Recommender-Systems/README.md

 # Recommender Systems

+> used to predict the "rating" or "preference" that a user would give to an item

 A series of scripts and notebooks with resources pertaining to all things RecSys (recommender system).

 <img src="/img/recsys_cov.jpeg" width="450" height="200">